CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- What it does -->
 ## What does this actually do?

-Great question - You know when you're just minding your business, chilling and playing some games - your favourite tune comes on and you hit the Xbox Guide button to maybe access GameBar and BLAM - Steam Big Picture Jump Scare for NO REASON AT ALL! 😱 Well, this little script makes that shtiuff stop, immediatimmy.
+Great question - You know when you're just minding your business, chilling and playing some games - your favourite tune comes on and you hit the Xbox Guide button to maybe access GameBar and BLAM - Steam Big Picture Jump Scare for NO REASON AT ALL! 😱 Well, this little script makes that shtiuff stop, immediately.

-Any and all bindings to the guide button, no matter if you're on a Playstation, Xbox, Nintendo, hell, even a Megarive controller is stored within the config.vdf in your Steam config folder - this rips that binding, and ONLY that binding, out, for good, the easy way.
+Any and all bindings to the guide button, no matter if you're on a Playstation, Xbox, Nintendo, hell, even a MegaDrive controller is stored within the config.vdf in your Steam config folder - this rips that binding, and ONLY that binding, out, for good, the easy way.

 Sort of like, say, oh I don't know, how you'd think that turning off a giant button that says "Guide Button Focuses Steam" might work.
 Yeah, well, it doesn't.
 This does.
 Ex facto; end of.